 In order to be eligible for University housing, a student must be enrolled in a degree program by the University at all times, with no less than 12 credit hours per semester for undergraduate students and no less than nine credit hours for graduate students per semester during both fall and spring semesters and the student must demonstrate reasonable progress toward the pursuit of a degree.
 Exceptions Residential Life will allow to these general eligibility requirements include: allowing undergraduate students living in family housing to take only nine credit hours per semester; allowing residential students with approved University Intent To Graduate forms permission to take any number of credits during their final semester of enrollment; and honoring disability waiver forms from the University's Office of Counseling and Disabilities for residential students authorized to take less than 12 credits per semester.
-All students living in University housing must demonstrate reasonable progress toward the pursuit of a degree students during in family housing must demonstrate reasonable progress toward the pursuit of a degree.
+All students living in University housing must demonstrate reasonable progress toward the pursuit of a degree.
 Students dropping below the minimum requirements risk termination of their housing license agreement which would require them to vacate their room or apartment without refund of room and board.